-An overview of the performance of the downscaling and green roof models in Bergen is presented on Figure 4.
-All the downscaling models performed similarly in terms of dry periods distribution and slightly underestimated the dry periods in observed data (Figure 4b).
+An overview of the performance of the downscaling and green roof models in Bergen is presented on Fig. 4.
+All the downscaling models performed similarly in terms of dryperiod distribution and slightly underestimated the dry periods in observed data (Fig. 4b).
 The dry periods were directly linked to the zero-weight probability.
 In green infrastructure modelling, the length of the dry periods influences the retention performance as it can lead to water stress hindering evapotranspiration.
 However, dry periods leading to water stress can be also evaluated with daily time-step series (there is no need for minute time-step series).
 Therefore, dry periods longer than the initial daily resolution are not significantly affected by downscaling.

-The distribution of precipitation (Figure 4a) was properly reproduced by $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SIT}$ , and $MRC{SIT-SEP}$ ( $KS{rel}=1$ in this case, indicating that the maximum distance has the same order of magnitude in data and model results) models while $MRC_S$ and $MRC{S-SEP}$ underestimated low precipitation and overestimated high precipitation depths ( $KS{rel}=10^2$ meaning that the maximum distance reached 2 orders of magnitude).
-This was expected as the time-steps with high depth have higher probability to not be split in the observed data.
-It is not the case for $MRC_S$ and $MRC{S-SEP}$ models, which probability is uniformly distributed.
-In Bergen, the observed precipitations were within the range of 90% coverage interval for $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SIT}$ , and $MRC{SIT-SEP}$ .
-For the four later mentioned models, the discharge of the D-Green roof was underestimated by one order of magnitude with a $KS{rel}$ of $1.7 \cdot 10^1$ (Figure 4c), due to the behaviour of the roof with to rare high discharges.
+The distribution of precipitation (Fig. 4a) was properly reproduced by $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SIT}$ , and $MRC{SIT-SEP}$ ( $KS{rel} = 1$ in this case, indicating that the maximum distance has the same order of magnitude in data and model results) models, while $MRC_S$ and $MRC{S-SEP}$ underestimated

+V. Pons et al.: Downscaling models to forecast green roof detention performance low precipitation and overestimated high precipitation depths $(KS{rel} = 10^2 \text{ meaning that the maximum distance reached 2 orders of magnitude})$ .
+This was expected as the time steps with high depth have higher probability to not be split in the observed data.
+This is not the case for MRCS and MRCS-SEP models, for which probability is uniformly distributed.
+In Bergen, the observed precipitations were within the range of 90 % coverage interval for MRCSI, MRCSI-SEP, MRCSIT, and MRCSIT-SEP.
+For the four later mentioned models, the discharge of the D-Green roof was underestimated by 1 order of magnitude with a $KS{rel}$ of $1.7 \times 10^1$ (Fig. 4c), due to the behaviour of the roof with rare high discharge.
 The hyetographs produced by downscaling probably tend to generate less favourable hyetographs for this roof.
-Although the discharge of the E-Green roof did not fall in the 90% coverage interval, it can be considered as slightly underestimated since the magnitude is similar with a $KS{rel}$ of 2.0 (Figure 4d).
-However, it was not the case for all locations, as in Hamar the most extreme precipitations tended to be underestimated while the discharge from both roofs had the same order of magnitude as the observed data but tended to be overestimated.
+Although the discharge of the E-Green roof did not fall in the 90 % coverage interval, it can be considered as slightly underestimated since the magnitude is similar with a $KS{rel}$ of 2.0 (Fig. 4d).
+However, this was not the case for all locations, as in Hamar the most extreme precipitation tended to be underestimated, while the discharge from both roofs had the same order of magnitude as the observed data but tended to be overestimated.
 These findings could suggest inconsistency in the temporal structure of rainfall.
-This hypothesis can be confirmed by the autocorrelation (Figure 5) being overestimated at 6 minutes time-step.
+This hypothesis can be confirmed by the autocorrelation (Fig. 5) being overestimated at 6 min time step.